 Impact

-The defect lies in the media rc igorplugusb subsystem of the Linux kernel.
-When a USB device generates a control request, the kernel uses a request structure that may be accessed via DMA by certain host controllers.
-The code allocates this structure in ordinary memory, violating DMA coherency requirements, a weakness classified as both CWE‑788 (Use of Uninitialized or Improperly Initialized Data) and CWE‑821.
-This oversight can let a malicious USB device cause the host controller to read or write stale or incorrect data, leading to kernel memory corruption, which in turn threatens system stability and confidentiality.
+The flaw resides in the media rc igorplugusb subsystem of the Linux kernel.
+When a USB device performs a control request, the kernel creates a request structure that can be accessed via DMA by certain host controllers.
+The code allocates this structure in ordinary memory, violating DMA coherency rules, a weakness classified as CWE-821.
+Because of this misallocation, a malformed control request may cause stale or incorrect data to be read or written, leading to kernel memory corruption and potentially compromising system stability and confidentiality.

 Affected Systems

 Linux kernel builds that include the media rc igorplugusb driver are affected.
-The kernel source contains the vulnerability before the patch commit 0adac0ee2c42027d80bac02ea9b576a88f8955d3.
-Administrators should consider any kernel that has not yet applied this fix as potentially vulnerable, since no specific version range is detailed.
+The vulnerability exists in any kernel that has not yet incorporated the upstream patch commit 0adac0ee2c42027d80bac02ea9b576a88f8955d3.
+Administrators should treat all kernels built without this patch as potentially vulnerable, regardless of the specific version number.

 Risk and Exploitability